What Is 20 Pay Life Insurance? Definition, Pros & Cons

 Review final offer and policy documents

 Read the policy illustration showing premiums, death benefit and cash value projections.
-Check what's guaranteed versus projected.
-Ask questions about anything unclear before proceeding.
+Check what's guaranteed versus projected, and ask questions before signing.

 7. 7